shred/patchwork/README.md

 ## Contribution and Releases

-The source code of this project can be found [at the official GitHub page](https://github.com/shred/patchwork).
+The source code of this project can be found [at the official Codeberg page](https://codeberg.org/shred/patchwork).

-If you found a bug or have a feature request, feel free to [open an issue](https://github.com/shred/patchwork/issues) or [send a pull request](https://github.com/shred/patchwork/pulls).
+If you found a bug or have a feature request, feel free to [open an issue](https://codeberg.org/shred/patchwork/issues) or [send a pull request](https://codeberg.org/shred/patchwork/pulls).

 Official binaries are available [on the AmiNet](http://aminet.net/package/dev/debug/PatchWork).